bakerb845/xcloc/Building-the-Software.md

 # Serial GCC Build

-The simplest build can be done with GCC and without MPI.
-An example script may look something like
+In this section the simplest example of compiling with GCC and without MPI is presented.
+This may be useful for experimentation purposes.

     #!/bin/sh
     export CC=gcc